 Snow, those of us who live in the North have a love/hate relationship with the white stuff.
 When we get dumped on with a storm, most of us either hibernate or get excited about reaching for the skis.
 Often, you’ll hear your friends and neighbours moan and groan about having to shovel the walkway and stairs, the driveway, and the driveway again.
 With all this attention paid to clearing away the snow to protect those walking and the vehicles parking on our properties, we often forget to look up.
 Removing accumulated snow from the roofs of your home and outbuildings is an excellent way to protect the property from damage and yourself from injury.

-The minimum snow load that a roof should be able to handle is 21 pounds per square foot.
+According to the National Research Council of Canada, the minimum snow load that a roof should be able to handle is 21 pounds per square foot.
 (That’s about 2 to 2.5 feet of packed snow)!
 As your home and roof age, the risk of damage to your home increases.
 Watch for signs of impending collapse: